probablyArth/callonce-go/CONTRIBUTING.md

 ## Making changes

-- Keep changes focused — one feature or fix per PR.
+- Keep changes focused.
+One feature or fix per PR.
-- Format your code with `gofmt` (or `goimports`).
+- Format your code with `gofmt`
 - Run `go vet ./...` before committing.
 - Add or update tests for any new behaviour.